TRAVEL SACRED INDIA

-Just to the south of the walled city of Agra lies the mausoleum of Mumtaz Mahal, the third wife of emperor Shah Jahan, so beloved by him that his grief inspired the construction of one of the wonders of the world.
-The very words “Taj Mahal” breathe of magic, devotion, and the force of love.
-It is literally one of the most beautiful buildings in the world.
+Just to the south of the walled city of Agra, lies the Mausoleum of Mumtaz Mahal, the third wife of emperor Shah Jahan.
+So beloved by him that his grief inspired the construction of one of the 7 wonders of the world.
+The very words “Taj Mahal” means breath of magic, devotion, and the force of love.
+It is literally one of the most beautiful buildings on Earth.

-We will greet it at sunrise, as the morning sun lights up the white marble and inlaid stones which make this “crown of palaces” the height of Mughal architecture: calligraphy-inscribed passages from the Qur’an throughout the complex, domes of marble reach up to the sky in perfect symmetry, inlays of jasper, black marble, and herringbone tile the floors with delicately and dizzingly complex decorations.
+We will greet it at sunrise, as the morning sun lights up the white marble and inlaid stones which make this “crown of palaces'' the height of Mughal architecture.
+Calligraphy inscribed passages from the Qur’an throughout the complex, domes of marble reach up to the sky in perfect symmetry, inlays of jasper, black marble, and herringbone tile covers the floors with delicately and dizzyingly complex decorations.

 Shah Jahan himself said of the Taj: